AntelopeIO/leap/docs/01_nodeos/03_plugins/producer_plugin/index.md

                                                            and the approptiate
                                                            wallet(s) are
                                                            unlocked
-  --keosd-provider-timeout arg (=5)     Limits the maximum time (in
+  --greylist-account arg                account that can not access to extended
-                                        milliseconds) that is allowed for
+                                        CPU/NET virtual resources
-                                        sending blocks to a keosd provider for signing --greylist-account arg                account that can not access to extended CPU/NET virtual resources --greylist-limit arg (=1000)          Limit (between 1 and 1000) on the
+  --greylist-limit arg (=1000)          Limit (between 1 and 1000) on the